 Reliable thermophysical and spectral data for a few thousand important compounds.
 Much of the data is derived from prior NIST/NBS publications.
 Searchable by name, CAS registry number, formula, molecular weight, etc.

 The TRC Thermodynamic Tables database (WTT) offers a collection of critically evaluated thermodynamic property data for over 23,000 pure organic compounds.
 Searchable by name/segment, formula, and molecular weight.
 Recommended values can be plotted (Adobe Flash plugin required).
 Note: Currently this tool is not accessible via the Library Proxy Server, so access is possible only from computers on the campus network.

 A vast amount of factual data for chemical compounds derived from the historical Beilstein and Gmelin handbooks, and more recently gathered from the journal and patent literature.

 Database of millions of organic, inorganic and organometallic compounds and millions of organic reactions drawn from the chemical literature, searchable by structure, substructure, reaction scheme, identification information and property data values.

 CAS has added an array of property data to substance records in the Registry database.
 There is a tab for experimental properties, with corresponding references to the source literature for each.
-A wide array of calculated (predicted) properties, primarily of pharmaceutical interest, are available for most Registry substances as well.
+An array of calculated (predicted) properties, primarily of pharmaceutical interest, are available for most Registry substances as well.
 Start in the Explore Substances tab, search for a compound by structure, name/synonym, molecular formula, or CAS Registry number, and then click on the Substance Detail link.
 You can also search for substances directly using property values, or enter values to refine an existing substance answer set.

 Updated daily.
 Requires users to register with a utexas.edu email account.
 Provides integrated access to the Chemical Abstracts suite of databases with millions of bibliographic records covering the worldwide chemical literature, including patents; as well as over 100 million substance records, with chemical structures, names, synonyms, and associated property data; plus millions of searchable organic reactions.
 Search by topic, author, chemical identification terms (names, formulas, Registry Numbers), and chemical structures.